-- On a Mac, choose Apple menu > System Preferences, click Sharing, then select AirPlay Receiver. - 2.
-Choose AirPlay Receiver from the service list, then if AirPlay Receiver isn't on, select the checkbox. - 3.
+- 1. On a Mac, do one of the following: - macOS Ventura: Choose Apple menu > System Settings, click General in the sidebar, click Sharing on the right, turn on AirPlay Receiver, then click the Info button (i). - macOS 12.5 or earlier: Choose Apple menu > System Preferences, click Sharing, then select and turn on AirPlay Receiver. - 2.
 Choose an option for "Allow AirPlay for:" - To allow only devices where you're signed in with the same Apple ID as on the Mac to stream to the Mac, select "Current user." - To allow others, select "Anyone on the same network" or "Everyone."